tkesar/reprorehab2025pod2/README.md

 - Labeling axes, titles, legends
 - Customizing style (colors, markers)
 - Saving figures to file
+- *Extra_assignment*: exploring how to work with Seaborn package

 **Outcome**: learners can visualize trends in their dataset